Tighter Bounds on Directed Ramsey Number R(7): Improved Bounds on

+As described in Section~\ref{23catalog}, there are two types of 23-vertex $\mathit{TT}_6$-free tournaments.
+There are 22 which are subtournaments of $\mathit{ST}_{25}$; there are also 3 doubly-regular tournaments.
+Again, our goal here is to find a large subtournament of these 23-vertex tournaments, then use CaDiCaL to show that no 23-vertex tournament extends in a $\mathit{TT}_7$-free way through a pivot to that subtournament.

-We can improve this bound further by looking at 23-vertex tournaments.
-All 24-vertex $TT_6$-free tournaments can be formed by starting with $ST_{25}$ and deleting a vertex from one of five classes of vertices.
-Deleting one vertex from each set yields a 20-vertex tournament that, by construction, is a subtournament of any $TT_6$-free tournament on at least 24 vertices.
-Considering 23-vertex subtournaments of $ST_{27}$, we greedily deleted more vertices from this 20-vertex tournament until we found a 15-vertex tournament contained in all those 23-vertex subtournaments.
-We then greedily built up a 9-vertex subtournament of that 15-vertex tournament that is also contained in all three 23-vertex $TT_6$-free doubly-regular tournaments.
-Finally, we extracted subtournaments of various sizes with the largest number of $TT_3$s, or equivalently the smallest number of 3-cycles; we denote by $Y_n$ the $n$-vertex subtournament obtained in this way.
-Given the increased difficulty of working with larger tournaments and the increased difficulty of finding $TT_7$-free tournaments on 32 vertices (compared to 31 vertices), we started with partial tournaments on 32 vertices, consisting of large $TT_6$-free tournaments extending through a pivot to some $Y_n$.
-Extending each of the five classes of $TT_6$-free 24-vertex tournaments through a pivot to $Y_7$, see Figure~\ref{Y_7}, is unsatisfiable, showing that there's no way to assemble a $TT_7$-free tournament of the form $24 \rightarrow 1 \rightarrow 23$.
-This, combined with the unsatisfiability of $ST25 \rightarrow 1 \rightarrow H6$ (which in turn implies the impossibility of a $TT_7$-free tournament of the form $25 \rightarrow 1 \rightarrow 20$) and the standard edge-flipping argument, shows that $R(7) \leq 48$.
+We started with the subtournaments of $\mathit{ST}_{27}$.
+All 24-vertex $\mathit{TT}_6$-free tournaments can be formed by starting with $\mathit{ST}_{25}$ and deleting a vertex from one of five classes of vertices.
+Deleting one vertex from each set yields a 20-vertex tournament that, by construction, is a subtournament of any $\mathit{TT}_6$-free tournament on 24 vertices.
+Considering 23-vertex subtournaments of $\mathit{ST}_{27}$, we greedily deleted more vertices from this 20-vertex tournament until we found a 15-vertex tournament contained in all those 23-vertex subtournaments.
+We then greedily built up a 9-vertex subtournament of that 15-vertex tournament that is also contained in all three 23-vertex $\mathit{TT}_6$-free doubly-regular tournaments.